Insulating is the most important thing you can do for energy efficiency and comfort in your home.

 Average costs for ceiling insulation are usually in the range of:

 N.B.
-Prices are indicative only, as of April 2018, and may change.
+Prices are indicative only and may change.
 The best thing to do is call us for a free site visit and quote – 03 8395 3030, or email email@example.com and we’ll get right back to you.
 We install within the Greater Melbourne area and Central Victoria around Castlemaine / Newstead.

 Polyester batts are the best option for long-lasting effectiveness, ease of handling, and comfort.
 Made from up to 85% recycled content, polyester batts are irritant-free, unaffected by mould, mildew and rot, resistant to vermin, and fully recyclable at end of life.
 They contain no chemical binders, insect repellents or fire retardants, meaning no off-gassing or other health and safety concerns.
 They will not catch fire and are fully compliant with Australian Building Safety Standards.
 Polyester has excellent long term stability so won’t compact and lose its potential to block heat flow, unlike many ‘natural’ insulation materials.
 Our recommended brands are made in Australia under strict quality and environmental controls and meet all relevant Australian Standards and Building Codes.